 You might also try a gel liner; good ones include MAC Fluidline ($14.50), Maybelline Eyestudio Lasting Drama ($10-11).

-ive actually have this problem before as well but ive learnt a trick that if you put a bit of eyeshadow under your lower lashes it helps! :)posted about 4 years ago
+ive actually have this problem before as well but ive learnt a trick that if you put a bit of eyeshadow under your lower lashes it helps! :)posted over 4 years ago

-i agree, eyeshadow is the best way to stop it, I use MACs carbon, its an intense black…xposted about 4 years ago
+i agree, eyeshadow is the best way to stop it, I use MACs carbon, its an intense black…xposted over 4 years ago

 waterlining will always have that problem. :/